 If the cookie would be baked on a very hot barbecue the bottom of the cookie will cook fast.
 What’s more, browning and burning reactions such as the Maillard reaction and caramelization will proceed quite fast at the bottom!
 However, since the heat has to travel through the cookie to reach the top, the top will take a lot longer to heat and bake through.
-Since there is no top heating nor hot air around the cookie, it simply takes a while.
+Since there is no top heating, it simply takes a while.
 Thus, a high heat will most likely burn the bottom before the top has had the time to heat fully.

 Perfect for the end of a barbecue

 Since we want a moderate heat for a slightly longer period of time to fully bake the cookie well, it’s best to do the cookie at the end of the barbecue, when you’ve got some remaining heat in those coals.
 At this point you won’t need the excessive heat anymore, and the barbecue can cool down slowly while the cookie is baking.

 The higher heat at the start will give the skillet enough opportunity to heat up and the lower heat over time will give the top to cook slowly, without the bottom being so hot anymore and burning!